Call or Text 24/7 (512) 222-8000

 Who is in charge of performing an autopsy depends on where the death occurred.
 Each state passes its own laws regulating who can perform autopsies and determine cause of death.
 That said, the person does need to be a trained pathologist.

-In Texas, county medical examiners perform autopsies.
+In Texas, county medical examiners perform autopsies that are required by law.
 The same is true in California and many other states.

 What Does Autopsy Certification Involve?